 “Tenants shall be as free as possible to order their lives in their own way, so that they may pursue their originality…” LCC Becontree Estate Tenants’ Handbook, 1921

-Since opening it has been home to four artists and hosted a range of workshops, talks, dinners and events – so far resulting in a socialist pantomime and a mockumentary film, a site specific theatre production, and an anti-social social club.
+Since opening it has been home to four artists and hosted a range of workshops, talks, dinners and events – with artist residencies resulting in a socialist pantomime, a mockumentary film, a site specific theatre production, and an anti-social social club.